-Best Budget App For Money Back: Paymi
+Best Budget App for Money Back: Ampli

 Best Free Budget App: PocketGuard

-Best Budget App For iPhone: Wallet
+Best Budget App for iPhone: Wallet

-Wallet links to your banking accounts to give you the big picture of your spending habits.
-The app’s colourful graphs offer easy-to-understand insight into all your finances, including credit and debit cards, debt and cash.
-Once you have your spending under control, Wallet shows you how to plan for the future and set a tangible goal, then helps you stay on track.
+Wallet by BudgetBakers links to your banking accounts to give you the big picture of your spending habits.
+The app’s colourful graphs offer easy-to-understand insight into all your finances, including credit and debit cards, debt, and cash.
+Once you have your spending under control, Wallet shows you how to plan for the future and set a tangible goal, which then helps you stay on track.
 You can see your spending in real-time and spot spending habits that you may want to change.
 It also lets you rate how expenses made you feel and assign them emotions (as you’d guess, the dislike emotion is a poop emoji).

 Best Budget App for Android: Spendee

-Users can set budgets for various categories and Spendee will even provide a daily budget to help keep your money on track.
+Users can set budgets for various categories, and Spendee will even provide a daily budget to help keep your money on track.
 Spendee will track E-Wallet and crypto wallet.
 You can set up customizable alerts and link your Spendee account to multiple users – perfect for families or households.

-Their smart budgets feature helps you save bigger items, such as a car or dream vacation.
-The app even lets you upload a photo of what you’re saving for, for added motivation.
-For their added features, you’ll need to sign up for Spendee Plus at US$14.99 per year, or Spendee Premium at US$22.99 per year.
+Their smart budgets feature helps you save for bigger items, such as a car or dream vacation.
+The app even lets you upload a photo of what you’re saving for added motivation.
+For their added features, you’ll need to sign up for Spendee Plus at US$14.99 per year or Spendee Premium at US$22.99 per year.
 A basic version is also available on Android and also iOS.

-Best Budget App for Investing: Mylo
+Best Budget App for Investing: Moka (formerly Mylo)

-It links to your financial accounts and each time you use your debit or credit cards, it rounds up the total to the nearest dollar, then invests the difference.
-The app lets you create goals, such as saving up for a house.
-That no whip Frappuccino you order every morning?
-Mylo will squirrel that spare change away in a low-cost ETF (exchange-traded fund).
+It links to your financial accounts, and each time you use your debit or credit cards, it rounds up the total to the nearest dollar, then invests the difference.
+The app lets you create goals like saving up for a house.
+That no-whip Frappuccino you order every morning?
+Moka will squirrel that spare change away in a low-cost ETF (exchange-traded fund).

 Wally is a free personal finance app designed to help compare and monitor your income with your outgoing expenses.
-The app connects to your bank accounts then automatically categorizes your spending.
+The app connects to your bank accounts and then automatically categorizes your spending.

 Remember, budgeting apps are a tool, not a solution.
-Downloading one to your iPhone isn’t going to instantly transform you into the Wolf of Wall Street.
-No matter which budgeting app you use, you still need the discipline and the desire—to master your finances and create a budget that you can stick to.
+Downloading one to your iPhone isn’t going to instantly transform you into the wolf of wall street.
+No matter which budgeting app you use, you still need the discipline and the desire to master your finances and create a budget that you can stick to.